-The stated goal of the journal is that of publishing the results of the history and archeology researches, through studies relating primarily to Bihor County but also to other areas.
+The aim and scope of the journal is that of publishing the results of the history and archeology researches, through studies relating primarily to Bihor County but also to other areas.
 By capitalizing on unique and interesting information, it has made an important contribution to the development of Transylvanian historiography.
 The materials present in the journal have a balanced arrangement by epochs.
-Over time, in its 50 years of existence, Crisia has stood out primarily through constancy.
-Few genre publications have had such systematic annual appearances as this one, perhaps only Apulum and Sargeția.
+Over time, in its over 50 years of existence, Crisia has stood out primarily through constancy.
+Few genre publications have had such systematic annual appearances as this one, perhaps only Apulum and Sargetia.
 This proves once again the seriousness and predisposition to research of the team of historians at the History Department of the Museum.

 The first two issues of the periodical appeared under the auspices of that institution, as a result of organizing a scientific session entitled The Dacians, their history and civilization.
 These first issues contained, almost exclusively, the works of the participants of that session.
 Consequently, it does not surprise at all the predominance of Dacian archeology and history articles.